sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 Most roles should no longer be used as browsers now support semantic HTML element with the same meaning.
 The roles without HTML equivalents, such as presentation, toolbar and tooltip roles, provide information on the document structure to assistive technologies such as screen readers as equivalent native HTML tags are not available.

-There a variety of [aria roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) available but some common ones include:
+There a variety of <a href='https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles' target='_blank'>aria roles</a> available but some common ones include:

 - **Alert**: Used to alert the user that something has changed on their page - screen readers will start reading the alert when it pops up.